 As an example, whistleblowing reports may include, but are not limited to, the following topics:

-In order to protect everyone’s dignity, honour and reputation, Leonardo is committed to offer maximum protection from defamatory whistleblowing reports.
+Leonardo ensures protection from any act of retaliation, discrimination or penalisation against the whistleblower for reasons related, directly or indirectly, to reports submitted in good faith.
+In any event, in order to protect everyone’s dignity, honour and reputation, Leonardo is committed to offer maximum protection against defamatory whistleblowing reports.

 Submit a report at the following link: Whistleblowing platform

 For further details, please see the following documents being updated: